Complete NTAPI Implementation

 CID.UniqueProcess = PID;

 I'm showing you all of these ways because I feel like sometimes we get too caught up in what we see from others and forget to experiment.
-So, yeah, there are a ton of ways to things, and you shouldn't take someone's code as gospel; including mine.
-Oh, please.
-Especially not mine.
+So, yeah, there are a ton of ways to things, and you shouldn't take someone's code as gospel; *including mine*.
+Oh, please. *Especially not mine*.
 Anyways, let's continue to the next structure.
-We're assigning the first part of it: Length
+We're assigning the first part of it: `Length` with the size of the `_OBJECT_ATTRIBUTES` structure itself.
+Then, we're initializing the rest of the structure by making it `NULL`.
+Now, this should be good to go.
+We can begin by populating our function prototypes with the actual addresses of the functions from within `NTDLL`:

 /*-----------[FUNC PROTOTYPES]-----------*/